Marion34-dev/Twitter-clone/README.md

-# Welcome to the Chitter Challenge!
+# Welcome to my Tweet app program!

+## It has been deployed here: https://tweet-frontend.onrender.com/

-This JavaScript program is a small Twitter clone that will display all 'tweets'.
-Once logged in, the user will be able to post a message to the public wall.
+This JavaScript program is a small X (formerly-known as Twitter) clone that will display all 'Tweets' on the dashboard.
+Once logged in, the user will be able to post a 'Tweet' to the public wall.

 The back-end part of the application was built using Express.
 I have used Mocha and Chai/Chai-http for testing and C8 for coverage. <br>
 I have chosen MongoDB Atlas for my database and Mongoose to connect my Express app to the database. <br>